slsa-framework/slsa/docs/spec/draft/source-requirements.md

 ##### Informed Review

-The change management tool MUST record the specific code change proposal (a "diff" in git) displayed to reivewers (if any) or instructions to recreate it.
+The change management tool MUST record the specific code change proposal (a "diff" in git) displayed to reviewers (if any) or instructions to recreate it.
 The reviewer is able and encouraged to make an informed decision about what they're approving.
 The reviewer MUST be presented with a full, meaningful content diff between the proposed revision and the previously reviewed revision.
 It is not sufficient to indicate that a file changed without showing the contents.